 As we start to examine our fears through the lens of undesirable outcomes, we can begin to understand their origins.
 If we have any hope of addressing these fears, we realize we need to understand and address the source of our fears.
 It is with this new understanding that we can begin the process of healing.
 Because healing is what we’re after, right?

 There are certain situations or certain outcomes which we do everything in the power of our subconscious mind to avoid.
 We might not ever bring them to the forefront, but our habits tell the story.
 Our habits close the door to our closets because we do not dare let the monsters come out at night.
 We do our best to protect ourselves and our loved ones from the monsters who lie waiting in the dark.
 Our subconscious stockpiles food or money because we will never be left without it again.
 We find ourselves incessantly decontaminating the things in our homes or washing our hands so we never cause another to be sick or even die because we failed to make sure everything was germ-free.

 Poking Holes in Your Fears

 If these stories do hold up, at least we will know we have not been living a lie all these years.
 We will know that these habits were there for a reason.
 I believe that as you begin to try and punch holes in your fears, you will discover the stories do not hold up when exposed to the light.
-You will discover a sense of freedom from these lies which have added so much weight to the mundane places in your life.
-Later, we’ll look at the lies we are believing.
-We will take a deep dive into where the lies come from, how we can practically address each one in hopes of finding true healing.
+You will discover a sense of freedom from these lies, which have added so much weight to the mundane places in your life.
+Later, we’ll look at the lies we believe.
+We will take a deep dive into where the lies come from and how we can practically address each one in hopes of finding true healing.